becauro/readpe/readme.md

 ## Files for test

   **Note 1**: There is a Putty.exe binary for test, as it is PE type.

-  **Note 2**: There is also file.txt for test, as it is not PE type but is 32 bytes.
+  **Note 2**: There is also file.txt for test, as it is not PE type and have 32 bytes (the minimal size this sofware ask for).

 ## How to run the software